sbabic/swupdate/doc/source/swupdate.rst

 A run of swupdate consists mainly of the following steps:

 - check for media (USB-pen)
 - check for an image file.
-The extension must be .mcx
+The extension must be .swu
 - extracts sw-description from the image and verifies it It parses sw-description creating a raw description in RAM about the activities that must be performed.